CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

 # Exercise 1: Deploying the Microhack environment with Terraform

-In this Exercise, you are using Terraform to deploy the azure resources.
+In this Exercise, you will use Terraform to deploy the azure resources.

 ## Task 1: Getting started with Resource deployment using Terraform in Azure cloud shell